 Here at Northwest Prosthodontics in Calgary, our prosthodontist near you wants to help patients adjust to missing teeth and once again possess a complete smile.
 This is why we focus on patient care and wellbeing and offer a variety of restorative procedures like dental implants in NW Calgary.

 A dental implant Calgary is a synthetic tooth designed to replace a missing one.
 It consists of two parts: a root and a crown.
 The root is often made of titanium and is installed directly through the gums and into the jawbone.
 Over time, the bone grows around the root.
 On top of the root is a screw bit to which the crown can be attached.

 We highly recommend Calgary dental implants to our patients.
 A dental implant near you offers many benefits, including helping keep the jaw healthy and strong and facilitating eating, chewing, and speaking.
 Unlike regular teeth, the implant is not susceptible to tooth decay.
 All patients need to do is brush and floss like usual to prevent plaque and maintain optimal gum health.

 Our prosthodontist in Calgary at Northwest Prosthodontics puts patient comfort above all else.
 We understand that there are many reasons why a patient might have lost a tooth and do not judge or discriminate.
 Our office is friendly and inviting, and we create customized treatment plans that suit your needs, not the needs of the average human.

 If you would like more information, schedule an appointment today or give us a call.
-Our practice welcomes patients from Brentwood, Varsity, Airdrie, Nose Hill Park, and the University of Calgary.
+Our practice welcomes patients from Brentwood, Varsity, Airdrie, North Haven, Nose Hill Park, and the University of Calgary.